sdcaglar/document-assistant/README.md

 # Document Chat Assistant

-This project is a RESTful API built using FastAPI, PostgreSQL, MongoDB.
-Users can upload PDF files, extract content from them.
-User authentication is done via JWT.
+This project is a RESTful API built using FastAPI, PostgreSQL, MongoDB, and Docker.
+Users can upload PDF files, extract content from them, and chat with the document's content using an LLM-based integration.
+User authentication is done via JWT, and all actions are logged.

 ## 🚀 Getting Started